fivetran/dbt_shopify/README.md

 This package models Shopify data from [Fivetran's connector](https://fivetran.com/docs/applications/shopify).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1a2gAjyQ-XSYb5OEe1ZTOHerBC5-of-NrcpP9DTpA5qU/edit).

-The main focus of the package is to transform the core ad object tables into analytics-ready models, including a cohort model to understand how your customers are behaving over time.
+The main focus of the package is to transform the core object tables into analytics-ready models, including a cohort model to understand how your customers are behaving over time.

 ## Models